lorin/booknotes/papers/Reflecting-on-Jens-Rasmussens-Legacy.md

   the defenses has no immediate, visible effect and then may not be observed in action.
 In this situation the boundary of safe behaviour of one particular actor depends on the possible violation of defenses by other actors.*
+* Boundaries:
+    - boundary of functionally acceptable performance
+    - boundary to economic failure
+    - boundary to unnaceptable work load

 ### Skill-rule-knowledge (SKR) model